 A discussion about power may seem superfluous in a discussion about a medical imaging device.
 How an ultrasound machine is powered and how quickly it boots up may be the difference between a diagnostic tool that is used regularly in practice and one that sits in the corner collecting dust.

 Many companies offer products that are powered via both wall outlets and rechargeable battery packs.
-Furthermore, most products with batteries allow for the seamless use of the device as it is unplugged. ...
+Furthermore, most products with batteries allow for the seamless use of the device as it ...